Learn how to send and receive encrypted emails using Microsoft 365.

-- Help reduce the risk of unintended disclosure by encrypting and rights-protecting email messages sent both inside and outside your organization.
+- Help reduce the risk of unintended disclosure by encrypting and rights-protecting email messages.

 - New!
-Send encrypted and rights protected messages to people inside and outside your organization (including users of Office 365, non-Office 365 email applications, and web-based email services such as Gmail.com and Outlook.com) with Do Not Forward or custom Rights Management Services templates to enable B2B and B2C scenarios.
+Send encrypted and rights protected messages to people inside and outside your organisation (including other web-based email services such as Gmail.com and Outlook.com).

 - Send encrypted email messages to anyone, regardless of their email address.

 - Provide strong, automated encryption with a cost-effective infrastructure.

 - Eliminate the need for certificates and use a recipient’s email address as the public key.

 - Communicate through a Transport Layer Security-enabled network to further enhance message security.

 - Enhance the security of email responses by encrypting each message in the thread.